Karumi/Dividers/README.md

 }
 ```

 As you have seen, selectors also let you apply a divider to some sides of every item depending on things such as the position.
-In this way you can create selectors to display items as a whole, you can take a look at some examples as ``RowGroupSelector``:
+In this way you can create selectors to display items as a whole, you can take a look at some examples like ``RowGroupSelector``:

 ```java
 public class RowGroupSelector extends AllItemsInRowSelector {